Flyewzz/docker-compose-build-plugin/README.md

 1. Once installed, go to `Run` > `Edit Configurations`.
 2. Click on the `+` button and select `Docker Compose Build`.
 3. Enter your Docker Compose path and any arguments you want to use.
+4. Add or remove Docker Compose configuration files as needed.
-4. Click `OK` and you're ready to go!
+5. Click `OK` and you're ready to go!

 ## Contributing